HP Laptop

 Remove the screw securing the keyboard.

-Remove all screws from the bottom case.
+Remove all screws from the bottom cover.

 Disconnect the speaker cable, DC jack cable, LCD cable, and USB board cable.
 Remove the screws securing the motherboard.

-Remove eight screws securing the heat sink.
+Remove the eight screws securing the heat sink.

 Heat sink and cooling fan